-Held each summer in late July, the Aspen Security Forum focuses on the latest issues in national security.
-The Forum presents discussions with senior staff, both former and current, in the US Department of Homeland Security, Defense, State, and other relevant departments.
+Held each summer in mid- July, the Aspen Security Forum focuses on current issues of national security, both for the United States and more broadly throughout the world.
+The Security Forum presents lively discussions with senior staff —both former and current — from the US Departments of Homeland Security, Defense, State, and more.
 Also featured are speakers who are considered thought leaders and insiders in the security and counterterrorism industries, with backgrounds ranging from journalism to finance.

 - Michael Chertoff, former Secretary of Homeland Security

 - Michael Hayden, former Director of the CIA and NSA

 - Caroline Krass, General Counsel to the CIA

 An annual summer lecture series, the McCloskey Speaker Series brings intellectuals, innovators, and big thinkers to Aspen.
 Aspen Public Radio has partnered with the Institute to offer the exclusive live broadcast, as well.
 Past speakers have included FBI Director Christopher Wray, Associate Supreme Court Justice Ruth Bader Ginsburg, Madeleine Albright, Jimmy Carter, Associate Supreme Court Justices Sandra Day O’Connor and Elena Kagan, former Secretary of State Condoleezza Rice, Hank Paulson, Brian Greene, and Evan Williams.